styrkaoptics/couchperuser/README.md

 additional client and server-side code to support that encoding.
 This is the simplest scheme that is obviously correct.

+Added:
+After the database is created, it will also add an attribute of "database" with a refence to the DB created in the users document. ie "org.couchdb.user:USERNAME"

 Installation
 ----